barandispence/abtestdashboard/README.md

 An easy to use A/B testing dashboard.
 Only requirement is statistics of control and test group.

+**How to Use**

+- Clone it.
+- Install streamlit and statsmodel packages.
+- Go to working directory and use "streamlit run abtest.py" command.

 **To-Do:**

 - Target Uplift (%) and required sample sizes.